towolf/towolf.github.com/docs/PsychGLImageProcessing/PsychImaging.markdown

   window will be resized by a fast scaling operation to the real size of the windows framebuffer, ie., its real onscreen size.
 Scaling uses bilinear interpolation or better for high quality results.
-After rescaling to the real size, post\-processing and display of your stimulus image will proceed at full resolution.
+After rescaling to the real size, post-processing and display of your stimulus image will proceed at full resolution.
 This function is useful if you want to display a stimulus designed for a specific display resolution on a display device of different higher or lower resolution.